ibm-cloud-architecture/cam-admin-bootcamp/Labs/2-7_DeployCAMTemplateandModify.md

 ## Cleaning Up

-Follow the **Removing the Instance** instuctions above to remove the newly created instance.
+Follow the **Removing the Instance** instructions above to remove the newly created instance.